run-ai/docs/docs/developer/cluster-api/reference/interactive.md

      Specifies S3 buckets to mount into the container running the workload

    serviceType	<Object>
-     Specifies the service exposure method for created workloads.
-Options are: portforward, loadbalancer, nodeport.
-Different service methods
+     Specifies the default service exposure method for ports.
+The default shall be used for ports which do not specify service type.
+Options are:
-     have different endpoint structures.
+     LoadBalancer, NodePort or ClusterIP.
 For more information see the External Access to Containers guide on
      https://docs.run.ai/admin/runai-setup/config/allow-external-access-to-containers/